michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 ### Definition
 - adj: only partly in existence; imperfectly formed
 ### Family
-incipient: incipience, incipiency, incipiently+;incipience: incipiences;incipiency: incipiencies
+- incipient: incipience, incipiency, incipiently+
+- incipience: incipiences
+- incipiency: incipiencies
 ### Examples
 - Headquartered on the University of Minnesota’s west bank, Glitch helps incipient game designers create, develop and publish games.
 - But Jack A. Ablin, chief investment officer for BMO Private Bank, said the Trump administration’s incipient economic goals appear to be threefold.